Financial-Times/origami/README.md

 ### Includes icons of different sizes and colors

-Use `oIconsContentIcon` to output the styles for an icon of a given size and colour.
+Use `oIconsContent` to output the styles for an icon of a given size and colour.

 ```scss
 // Use o-colors so you can use colors from the Origami palette.